 This post is about my eviction lawsuit.
 It's a long post, because as usual I have a lot of details to share.

 I talked at length on Foreclosure Industry News (now defunct) about my own journey through foreclosure hell.
 I certainly had my fair share of nightmares.
-I wrote about the healing process in the post called Healing from Foreclosure Turmoil.

 In a nutshell, by 2009 it was obvious to me that the condo that I had purchased in 2007 was significantly underwater.
 I purchased it for $197k, and it's probably never recovered that value.